 If moving to Spain, remember that your luggage doesn’t have to be a hassle.
 You can send you luggage to Spain with Send My Bag so that you don’t need to worry about staying within your airline’s baggage limits.
 To learn more, visit our ‘How it Works’ page or our ‘FAQs’.

-Also check out our ‘Top Tips for Moving Abroad’ or why not have a think about moving to Australia or the USA?
+Also check out our ‘Top Tips for Moving Abroad’ and our advice on buying a house abroad, or why not have a think about moving to Australia or the USA?

 United Airlines have announced they will axe the popular direct flight route from Belfast International airport to New York after 9th January when the final departure from Belfast will take place.